 Thanks so much for your interest in testing for Spirit Island!

-Spirit Island playtesting signups are currently limited, both to keep the volume of testing feedback manageable and to correct for demographic skew in the original testing group.1
+Spirit Island playtesting signups are currently paused.
+When they start up again, they will be limited as discussed below, both to keep the volume of testing feedback manageable and to correct for demographic skew in the testing group.1

-If you’re also interested in playtesting other games of mine (which is a medium-term proposition, since Spirit Island is currently consuming most of my time), you can sign up for that via the newsletter link at in the sidebar at right.
+If you’re also interested in playtesting other games of mine (which is a medium-term proposition at best, since Spirit Island is currently consuming most of my time), you can sign up for that via the newsletter link at in the sidebar at right.

 Requirements for playtesting

-- BIPoC (Black, Indigenous, and/or a person of color)
+- Identify as BIPoC (Black, Indigenous, or a person of color);

-- Female, non-binary, or otherwise not a man.
+- Identify as female, non-binary, or otherwise not male;

 This restriction applies only to the primary point-of-contact for testing, not to the entire playgroup.
 If you’re a white guy with an Indigenous woman in your gaming group, you can ask her if she wants to playtest; if she does, then she can get in touch with me.
 Supporting her by, e.g., pledging to do the work of printing out + physically assembling playtest materials is fine, but being the point-of-contact is not – it would defeat a large part of the purpose.2 And obviously, don’t pressure anyone into testing who isn’t actually interested!